Updated on: November 1, 2024

 Why should I use another free antivirus instead of Windows Defender?

-Windows Defender is not a bad antivirus — it even ranks a little bit better than some third-party free antiviruses.
+Windows Defender is not a bad antivirus — it even ranks better than many third-party free antiviruses.
 But it just can’t compete when top cybersecurity companies like Bitdefender are handing out excellent free antivirus software, which offers free protection against threats Windows Defender doesn’t protect against (like phishing sites, malicious web trackers, data breaches, etc.).

 Indeed, most of the products on this list have substantially better free antivirus protection than Microsoft’s built-in Windows Defender antivirus.